What is a Technical Degree and Why is it Beneficial?

-- Accounting and finance: Keeping financial records is important both for optimizing internal processes and for providing necessary documentation to outside parties.
-Understanding smart strategies for making investments and managing money can mean the difference between success and failure for any project.
+- Accounting and finance: Keeping financial records is essential for internal optimizing processes and providing the necessary documentation to outside parties.
+Understanding intelligent strategies for making investments and managing money can mean the difference between success and failure for any project.

-- Human resources: Managers need to know how to build effective teams, motivate workers, and communicate within and across departments.
+- Human resources (HR): Managers need to know how to build effective teams, motivate workers and communicate within and across departments.
 Effective companies keep employees engaged and productive without creating undue stress.

-- Project management: Going from an idea to a completed project demands step-by-step planning, monitoring, and attention to detail.
-You’ll learn how this process works, including the use of technical tools to keep everything flowing smoothly.
+- Project management: Going from an idea to a completed project demands step-by-step planning, monitoring and attention to detail.
+You’ll learn how this process works, including using technical tools to keep everything flowing smoothly.

 - Six Sigma quality management: Popularized in the U.S. when Jack Welch used it to improve operations at GE in the 1990s, Six Sigma is a proven methodology for gathering data and using it to maximize efficiency and raise quality in any industry.
-You’ll learn the “Define-Measure-Analyze-Improve-Control” (DMAIC) methodology and see how methods to identify areas for improvement can help make your company function better.
+You’ll learn the “Define-Measure-Analyze-Improve-Control” (DMAIC) process and see how methods to identify areas for improvement can help make your company function better.

 Make Your Schedule

-An online program means you can get your work done in the evenings, on your day off or whenever it makes sense for you.
-By remaining at work while pursuing your education, you’ll be positioned to apply for jobs at your company, or elsewhere, that demand a bachelor’s degree.
-Meanwhile, you’ll be able to show what you know by applying your new understanding of project management software or Six Sigma on the job.
+An online program means flexibility for you to get your work done in the evenings, on your day off or whenever it makes sense.
+In addition, by remaining at work while pursuing your education, you’ll be positioned to apply for jobs at your company or elsewhere that demand a bachelor’s degree.
+Meanwhile, you’ll be able to show what you know by using your new understanding of project management software or Six Sigma on the job.

-If you’ve always wanted to expand your skills in the technical realm and become a company leader, this could be the time to make the move.
-Having a strong grasp of management skills can open the door to salary increases and also provides the chance to guide a company toward greater success in an increasingly complex market.
+If you’ve always wanted to expand your skills in the technical realm and become a company leader, this could be the time to make a move.
+A solid grasp of management skills can open the door to salary increases and provide the chance to guide a company toward tremendous success in an increasingly complex market.

 Explore more content like this article